iterorganization/Fusion-Conventions/docs/Geometry_Descriptions_for_Fusion_Conventions.md

 ## Geometries containing Multiple parts

+TO-DO

 If the geometry consists of several disconnected parts of the same `geometry_type`, then the _geometry_container_ MUST contain the attribute `part_node_count`.

  and the data structure MUST have a dimension `part`.

 The attribute `part_node_count` contains the name of the int-valued variable that represents the number of nodes per part.
 The dimension of this variable